onetoneisme/blackjack/units_refactored/CF for developers/Basic/002 Cloud Foundry Services/04_Binding and unbinding services.md

 ### Binding and unbinding services

-So, how do you use this service you just created in your application?
+So, how do you use the service you have just created in your application?
 To do this, you need to *bind* your service to your application.
-Binding will allow your app to get the necessary information to use the service: connection URI, username, password, connection parameters, etc.
+Binding will allow your app to get the necessary information to use the service.
+This includes the connection URI, username, password, connection parameters, etc.

 ```sh
 cf bind-service my-app my-app-db
 ```

-Output should be:
+The output should be:

 ```
 $ cf bind-service my-app my-app-db